bevyengine/rfcs/rfcs/53-consistent-hierarchy.md

 ```

 This would be strikingly similar to the `SparseSet` used in `bevy_ecs`.
 The main
-difference here is that the parallel `Vec`s are kept in topological order.
-When
+difference here is that the parallel `Vec`s are roughly kept in topological order.
-iterating over the hierarchy, children that are found before their parent will
-swapped with their parents.
+Inserting should be `O(1)` as it just updates the new parent.
+Removing should be
+`O(n)` with the number of children of that `Entity`.
+At least once per frame, a
+system should run a topological sort over the resource if it's dirty.

 An alternative version of this hierarchy resource only stores parents.
 This may
 speed up iteration as individual relations are smaller during swaps, but finding